revolter/obsidian-track-a-lot-plugin/README.md

-# Hanayama Huzzles Tracker Plugin
+# Track-a-Lot Plugin

-This is a Hanayama Huzzle puzzles tracker plugin for Obsidian (https://obsidian.md).
+This is a tracker plugin for Obsidian (https://obsidian.md).

-It scrapes the Hanayama Huzzle webpage (https://hanayama-toys.com/product-category/puzzles/huzzle), builds a Markdown table with the information, and allows you to manually track them using a status column.
+It scrapes different webpages, builds Markdown tables with the information, and allows you to manually track them using a status column.

 You can write anything in the status column, and it will be preserved when you update the list.